Lynching of Samuel Bierfield and Lawrence Bowman: Bierfield/Bowman case

 Captain George Judd and Brevet Lieutenant Colonel Joseph Gelray were dispatched by the Freedmen's Bureau office in Nashville to investigate the case.
 When they tried to see the letter, they were told by the last holder that it had been lost.
 Judd and Gelray concluded that the letter was a forgery intended to deflect suspicion from the whites who killed Bierfield and Bowman.
 “I told him that it was curious he should lose it, and still it should come out in the [newspaper] on the next day,” Judd wrote in his official report of the investigation. “[O.J.
 Kennedy] said he could not help it, that he lost valuable private papers at the same time.”

 Judd believed that Bierfield may have been murdered by one or more rivals because of his relative economic success.
 He had immigrated from Latvia to Toronto, Canada, where he lived for several years and worked for an uncle.
 He arrived in Franklin in 1866, one among numerous Jewish immigrants to Tennessee in the late 19th century.
 By 1867 he had his own store.
 He competed with a man from the area who had a store on the same block, but Bierfield struggled financially and was planning to leave the town.
-Another speculation is that the KKK thought he was a Radical Republican, but there is little evidence of political activity.
-Another view is that he was thought to treat his African-American clerk too well.
+Another speculation is that the Klan thought he was a Radical Republican, but there is little evidence of political activity.
+Another view is that he was thought to treat Lawrence Bowman too well.

-In September, John Pogue Jr. was arrested and charged with Bierfield’s murder, on the strength of eyewitness testimony by Ed Lyle.
-But Judge John Hugh Smith released Pogue after seven people came forward providing him with an alibi.
+In September, John Pogue Jr. was arrested and charged with Bierfield's and Bowman's murder, on the strength of eyewitness testimony by Ed Lyle.
+However, Judge John Hugh Smith released Pogue after seven people came forward providing him with an alibi.
 The Republican Banner said that Lyle had named Pogue in order to collect the $500 reward offered for information in the case.